Koala: Genetics and variations

 Three subspecies have been described: the Queensland koala (Phascolarctos cinereus adustus, Thomas 1923), the New South Wales koala (Phascolarctos cinereus cinereus, Goldfuss 1817), and the Victorian koala (Phascolarctos cinereus victor, Troughton 1935).
 These forms are distinguished by pelage colour and thickness, body size, and skull shape.
 The Queensland koala is the smallest, with silver or grey short hairs and a shorter skull.
 The Victorian koala is the largest, with shaggier, brown fur and a wider skull.
 The geographic limits of these variations are based on state borders, and their status as subspecies is disputed.
 A 1999 genetic study suggests koalas exist as a cline within a single evolutionarily significant unit with limited gene flow between local populations.
 In 2016, a comprehensive phylogenetic study did not support the recognition of any subspecies.

 Other studies have found that koala populations are highly inbred with low genetic variation.
-Such low genetic diversity may have been caused by population declines during the late Pleistocene.
+A 2026 whole-genome study estimated that a major population decline began around 100,000 years ago and culminated in a severe genetic bottleneck about 60,000 years ago, indicating that the species' low genetic diversity predates the arrival of humans in Australia.
 Rivers and roads limit gene flow and contribute to the isolation of southeast Queensland populations.
 In April 2013, scientists from the Australian Museum and Queensland University of Technology announced they had fully sequenced the koala genome.